 Start at Bennetts Beach

 The Yacaaba Headland Walking Track begins along the sensational Bennetts Beach.
 Get ready for brilliant white sand, crystal clear turquoise ocean waters and serene coastal bushland.
-Sand walking can be tough at the best of times, let alone when you’re speed hiking!
-But at least you’ll have lovely natural surrounds to distract you regardless of your speed of hiking.
+Sand walking can be tough at the best of times!
+But at least you’ll have lovely natural surrounds to distract you.
 Plus, one-way, this hike is just shy of 2km, so it’ll actually fly by.

 Hiking Bennetts Beach towards Mount Yacaaba will lead you to the southern end of the beach where you’ll find a signpost directing you into the dense bush of the headland.
 Very soon, you’ll realise the sand hiking was actually the easy part.
 That’s because the walking trail up Mount Yacaaba is a steep, rocky and dusty path, which makes for a challenging hike.

 FYI – Bennetts Beach is 4×4 accessible, so expect a few vehicles on the beach during your hike.

 From the open expanse of the beach, you’ll soon be surrounded and sometimes even sheltered by dense coastal bushland on Mount Yacaaba.
 Upon entering the headland, you’ll quickly begin steeply ascending to the summit of Mount Yacaaba.
 The track is straightforward enough to follow as there are no misleading false or side trails.
 However, the steepness of the trail meandering through Mount Yacaaba makes it a fairly tough slog.
 Expect to work up a sweat, particularly in the warmer months.

 The Steep Section to the Summit of Mount Yacaaba